xcart/xcart-docs/_pages/devs_en/basics/working-with-settings.md

 	{{ this.getHtmlCode()|raw }}
     ```

     This code simply calls `getHtmlCode()` method of our viewer class and outputs its result **without** applying [htmlentites()](http://php.net/function.htmlentities.php) function to the result.
-If we omit [|raw modifier](https://twig.symfony.com/doc/2.x/filters/raw.html), then all special symbols like <, >, etc will be converted to HTML entities and we will not have proper HTML code in the <head> section.
+If we omit ['raw' modifier](https://twig.symfony.com/doc/2.x/filters/raw.html), then all special symbols like <, >, etc will be converted to HTML entities and we will not have proper HTML code in the <head> section.

 4. Re-deploy the store and check the results.
 The HTML code specified in the setting field will be added to <head> section of all pages in store-front.

 {% note info %}
 You may ask: why do we need specify HTML code, not pure JS or CSS one?
-The answer is: quite often web-services provide integration code like this
+The answer is: quite often web-services provide integration code like this:

-    ```php
     <script type="text/javascript">var some_var="value";</script>
     <script type="text/javascript" src="http://link.to/some/javascript/file.js"></script>
-    ```

 and you cannot insert it into the web-page code using custom JS/CSS code fields from Theme Tweaker module.
 In this case, our module would work perfectly.
 {% endnote %}